gordonpn/conventions-guide/conventions.md

 You may find templates for issues in [ISSUE_TEMPLATE](docs/ISSUE_TEMPLATE).

-You can copy the `ISSUE_TEMPLATE` folder into the root of your repo, or `docs` or `.github` and they will appear when trying to open an issue.
+You can copy the `ISSUE_TEMPLATE` folder into the `docs` folder or the `.github` folder and they will appear when trying to open an issue.

 ## Pull Requests

+In a pull request,

+- We describe how this PR will change the code in develop or master.
+- Which areas of the application is affected by the PR.
+- Which issues it will close.
+- You may also talk about any deployment notes and how to test the changes.

+_Tip_: using keywords such as "closes", "fixes", "resolves" will automatically close issues that you are referencing.

+You may find a template for pull requests in [PULL_REQUEST_TEMPLATE](docs/PULL_REQUEST_TEMPLATE).

+You can copy the `PULL_REQUEST_TEMPLATE` folder into the `docs` folder or `.github` folder and they will appear when trying to open an issue.

 # Coding Conventions